 Once you have filed your petition for expungement, the court will set a hearing date.
 At the hearing, the judge will hear from you and from the Commonwealth’s Attorney (the prosecutor).
 The judge will then decide whether or not to grant your request for expungement.
 If your request is granted, your criminal record will be sealed and inaccessible to the public.

 If you have been arrested but not convicted of a crime, you may still be able to get your arrest record sealed.
-This process is called sealing an arrest record or police records.
+This process is called sealing an arrest record or police or public records only.
 To do this, you will need to file a petition with the court and pay a filing fee.
 The judge will then decide whether or not to grant your request.
 If it is granted, your arrest record will be sealed and unavailable to members of the public.

 The importance of seeking professional help when clearing your criminal record

 When you have a criminal record, it can follow you around for the rest of your life.
 It can make it difficult to find a job, get housing, or even go to school.
 If you live in Pulaski County, Kentucky, there are a few things you can do to clear your record and move on with your life.

 The first step is to contact a lawyer or other professional who specializes in record expungement.
 They will be able to help you navigate the process and ensure that all of the necessary paperwork is filed correctly.

 Next, you will need to gather all of the documentation related to your case, including the court records and any police reports.
 Once you have everything gathered, you will need to fill out an application for expungement and submit it to the court.